 It seems that, for Maier, the nanny’s life allowed her to be with people, but not of them.
 She actively cultivated her own unknowability, perhaps as a way to maintain this separateness.
 She never spoke of a desire to make a living as a photographer.
-In Chicago, where she lived for decades, she refused to give film processors and pawn shopkeepers her real name, instead, handing out fake names everywhere.
+In Chicago, where she lived for decades, she refused to give film processors and pawn shopkeepers her real name instead of handing out fake names everywhere.
 She demanded separate locks for her rooms in her employers’ houses and forbade anyone from ever entering her space.
 She didn’t mention family or old friends.
 She lied about where she was born, claiming France as her homeland (she was born in New York City), and spoke with a contrived Continental accent that no one could place.
 She dressed in an outdated style, like a Soviet factory worker from the 1950s.
 An acquaintance recalls asking Vivian what she did for a living.
 Her response: “I’m a sort of spy.”

 Her archives of pictures, films, and voice recordings reveal a fascination with rape and murder, urban blight and the ravages of poverty, the brutality of the city stockyards, and political unrest.

-There’s no disputing that Maier was peculiar and prickly, and that her interests spanned the benign and the morbid.
+There’s no disputing that Maier was peculiar and prickly and that her interests spanned the benign and the morbid.
 But she was neither a Mary Poppins nor a surrogate Mommie Dearest.
-The people who knew her described an impenetrability that, even in retrospect, threatens the fantasy that people who choose to care for children are all hugs and rainbows.
+The people who knew her described impenetrability that, even in retrospect, threatens the fantasy that people who choose to care for children are all hugs and rainbows.

 Maier had neither money nor connections, but she had control over how she lived, what she looked at, and what she photographed.

 Her photographs (see Chicago and Illinois photo album below) of the urban and suburban streets track the fluctuations of the economy, the growth of the city, the cycles of the seasons, the emotions in the faces of the children she cared for, the way her own body advanced through the years.
-She chose her job not because she especially loved children but because of the life, it enabled her to have, what it allowed her to see.
+She chose her job not because she especially loved children, but because of the life it enabled her to have, what it allowed her to see.
 She valued her freedom above all.
 Her art and profession have more in common than they may initially seem.
 She was a perpetual outsider, and she liked it that way.
 She moved among people but did not belong to any of them.
 She was close but not entangled.
 She could always walk away.

-Maier spent the late fifties and sixties, traveling and photographing the world alone.
-It seemed that, on those trips, Maier was the freest she had ever been, and ever would be.
+Maier spent the late fifties and sixties traveling and photographing the world alone.
+It seemed that, on those trips, Maier was the freest she had ever been and ever would be.
 That’s how she wanted to see herself.
 And she did.